z-katas/arch-katas-dcc/quanta/npo-integration.md

 What if they do have such a developed system?
 There are two ways to integrate such systems:

 1. The NPO builds a service to **push** data to a reliable stream provided by the Spotlight platform.
-   - This is straightforward and can be solved with services mentioned in the [NPO-Candidate quantum](npo-candidate.md)
+   - This is straightforward and can be solved with services and streams mentioned in the [NPO-Candidate quantum](npo-candidate.md)
 2. Or Spotlight platform pulls the information from the NPO's API
    - This requires a sophisticated system that can be built in the longer term.